 These days people are looking more and more for things they can manage from the safety of their homes.
 Can you add drug rehab to that list?
-An addiction treatment center is typically seen as a live-in facility, but there are at-home drug rehab programs that you can consider.
-Here’s what you should know.
+Drug rehab centers are typically seen as a live-in facility, but there are at-home drug rehab programs that you can consider.
+Here's what you should know.

 What Is At-Home Drug Rehab?